 Lymphatic Drainage for Post Surgery

-A designed treatment aimed to speed recovery, decrease pain and reduce scar tissue.
+A treatment designed to speed recovery, decrease pain and reduce scar tissue.

 Important